© 2026 All Rights reserved WUSF

 Our daily newsletter, delivered first thing weekdays, keeps you connected to your community with news, culture, national NPR headlines, and more.

-Shelters will open in Tampa Bay region for residents needing to escape frigid weather
+Shelters open in Tampa Bay region for residents needing to escape frigid weather

 A person's belongings are stacked on a street sidewalk.

-Hillsborough, Pasco, Hernando and Citrus counties are opening shelters in anticipation of a cold front expected to bring freezing temperatures to the greater Tampa Bay region.
+Hillsborough, Pinellas, Pasco, Hernando and Citrus counties opened shelters this week because of freezing or near-freezing temperatures in the greater Tampa Bay region.

-Hillsborough organizers said they are expecting high demand with limited capacity, so residents who need a warm place to stay are encouraged to use all resources, such as family and friends, as a first option.
+Hillsborough organizers said earlier this week that because of the expected high demand, residents who need a warm place to stay are encouraged to use all resources, such as family and friends, as a first option.

 ALSO READ: Holiday warm spell to end with cold front passage

-Citrus County, in a Facebook post, emphasized that anyone in need of shelter is welcome.
-Also, organizers are in critical need of donations and volunteers.
+Citrus County, in a Facebook post, emphasized that anyone in need of shelter is welcome and that organizers are in critical need of donations and volunteers.

 "Our shelter is NOT just for the 800+ homeless individuals in Citrus County, we welcome ANYONE who needs heat to be warm, from those living in cars to homes that don't have proper heating devices, we want EVERYONE safe, warm, and cared for," the post said.

-The Florida Public Radio Emergency Network predict thermometers will plunge quickly starting Tuesday with the frigid weather lasting through Thursday (New Year's Day).
+As predicted, thermometers plunged quickly on Tuesday, with the frigid weather expected to last through Thursday (New Year's Day).

 ALSO READ: Winter finally makes it to Florida: A cold goodbye to 2025

-Residents are advised to stay indoors and bring pets inside.
+Residents have been advised to stay indoors and bring pets inside.
 Also, cold-sensitive plants should be covered or brought indoors.

 For areas forecast to experience freezing temperatures, homeowners should consider running pool pumps overnight to prevent equipment damage, according to a Hernando County press release.